Azure/azure-sdk-for-java/sdk/jdbc/azure-identity-extensions/README.md

   - [Next steps](#next-steps)
   - [Contributing](#contributing)

-# Azure identity authentication providers plugin library for Java
+# Azure identity authentication extensions plugin library for Java

-This package contains authentication providers to get a token from Azure Active Directory (Azure AD) for Azure services, like Azure Database for MySQL.
+This package contains authentication extensions to get a token from Azure Active Directory (Azure AD) for Azure services, like Azure Database for MySQL.

 ## Getting started